Micah-Shallom/go-apm-sdk/README.md

-Here's a comprehensive `README.md` for your APM SDK project:

----

 # Telex APM SDK

 The **Telex APM SDK** is an Application Performance Monitoring (APM) middleware built in Go, designed to collect and send application metrics and error logs to a specified webhook URL.
 The SDK is built to be integrated into various Go web applications, specifically supporting the Gin web framework.